adnorgaard/restaurant-recs/BULK_PROCESSING.md

 TAGS_VERSION = "v1.0"
 DESCRIPTION_VERSION = "v1.0"
 EMBEDDING_VERSION = "v1.0"
+QUALITY_VERSION = "v1.1"  # Image quality scoring
 ```

 When you change a prompt, bump the corresponding version.
 The `refresh-stale` mode will then identify and update all data generated with the old version.

+See `QUALITY_SCORING.md` for detailed documentation on the quality scoring system.

 ## Troubleshooting